SamuelMarks/dag1/docs/design.rst

 Transport
 ---------

-Lachesis nodes communicate with other Lachesis nodes in a fully connected Peer To Peer network.
+DAG1 nodes communicate with other DAG1 nodes in a fully connected Peer To Peer network.
 Nodes gossip by repeatedly choosing another node at random and telling eachother what they know about the poset.
 The gossip protocol is extremely simple and serves the dual purpose of gossiping about transactions and